comment

 Assisting suicide is not legal in Scotland.
 Suicide has never been a criminal offence (unlike in England), but assisting a suicide would be prosecuted under laws such as the law against culpable homicide.

-For a coverage of the legal situation around the world (as per the end of 1995) see: Death, Dying and the Law.
+For a university-authored coverage of the legal situation around the world (as per the end of 1995) see: Death, Dying and the Law.
 For a similar coverage of living wills, see "Advance Directives/Living Wills" in: Contemporary Issues in Law, Medicine and Ethics.

 You are the 4853rd person to browse through here since 12 Mar 1996 using the above URL